Last updated 3/30/2020

 With the many challenges facing how we can continue to serve our neighbors in need while still adhering to the ever-changing guidelines/restrictions in place to minimize the spread of the COVID-19 virus, St. Vincent de Paul of Contra Costa County will be doing the following:

-Due to the Order of the Health Officer of the County of Contra Costa issued on March 16, 2020, our three thrift stores will be closed from March 17 – April 7, 2020.
+Due to the Order of the Health Officer of the County of Contra Costa issued on March 16, 2020, and State mandate to close non-essential businesses, our three thrift stores will be closed indefinitely.
 We will not, unfortunately, be able to distribute clothing to the homeless nor honor any vouchers issued by our conferences/branches until after the order to shelter in place has been lifted.